-3) Attentive: A user interacts with smart objects or intelligent and realistic contents, which the user pays attention to, through a transparent user interface.
-For this purpose, context-aware augmentation techniques make it possible to augment intelligent and realistic contents into a RE based on contextual information of environments and users.
-It is important that intelligent and realistic contents should be integrated seamlessly into a RE to provide seamless presence which preserves five senses to users.
+The term 'MAR (Mediated Attentive Reality)' means that a user accesses and interacts with smart objects, or intelligent and realistic contents, which the user pays attention to, through a transparent user interface.
+For this purpose, context-aware augmentation techniques make it possible to augment intelligent and realistic contents into RE based on contextual information of environments and users.
+It is also important that the intelligent and realistic contents should be integrated seamlessly into a RE to provide seamless presence, which preserves five senses, to users.
 Furthermore, augmented realistic contents are required to be responsive to react intelligently to a user.

-C. Five Challenges
+2.2 Challenges

-We examine several challenges for implementation of U-VR.
+We examined the meaning of Collaborative Wearable MAR for realization of U-VR.
+However, we face several challenges for implementation.
 Thus, several challenges, which are significant factors in realizing U-VR environments, are investigated.

-1) Resource & Contents Sharing

-In future computing environments, many computing resources are pervasive and invisible to users.
-In addition, they have various performances according to their purposes.
-Thus, requirements for high performance computing resources to implement VR systems can be satisfied by using various computing resources that are pervasive in U-VR environments.
-Heterogeneity in future computing environments may cause new troubles, such as access, modification, transmission, maintenance, etc. Furthermore, network conditions should satisfy the requirements for real-time, concurrency, persistency, consistency, security, etc. to manage distributed diverse information, devices and computational power.
-In addition, sharing of data, devices and computational power is essential in U-VR environments to carry out the tasks efficiently.
+Resource & Contents Sharing: Resources in U-VR environments are so heterogeneous that we can confront unexpected troubles for data management, such as access, modification, transmission, maintenance, etc. The main problems are how to access resources or contents through a user interface, how to manage computational power that is ubiquitous in environments, and how to share data which are pervasive in environments.
+Furthermore, network conditions should satisfy requirements for real-time, concurrency, persistency, consistency, security, etc. to manage distributed diverse information, devices and computational power.
+In addition, sharing of data, devices and computational power is essential in U-VR environments in order to carry out the tasks effectively.